-The hearing is not open to the public, but will become open if and when the Panel accepts the agreement.
-Members of the public who would like to attend the hearing may contact IIROC's National Hearing Officer at NHC1@iiroc.ca in advance of the hearing to obtain further details.
-If the agreement is accepted, the Reasons for Decision and the Settlement Agreement will be made available at www.iiroc.ca.
+The hearing is not open to the public, but will become open in the event that the panel accepts the agreement.
+Members of the public who would like to attend the appearance should contact IIROC's National Hearing Coordinator, at NHC1@iiroc.ca, to obtain the details.
+If the agreement is accepted, the Panel's decision and the Settlement Agreement will be made available at www.iiroc.ca.

-The Notice of Application announcing the settlement hearing is available at:
+The Notice of Application announcing the settlement hearing can be found here:

 Documents related to ongoing IIROC enforcement proceedings – including Reasons and Decisions of Hearing Panels – are posted on the IIROC website as they become available.
 Click here to search and access all IIROC enforcement documents.